-In the study of partial differential equations in a domain \( \Sigma \subset \mathbb{R}^n\), it is often useful to know that embeddings of the Sobolev space \(W^{m, \qxp}( \Sigma )\) into the Lebesgue space \(L^{\qxp _0}( \Sigma )\) are compact.
-For example, for nonlinear equations of variational form, such a compactness property is often used to show that the energy functional for this equation satisfies the Palais-Smale condition.
-When \( \Sigma \) is unbounded, the compactness of the embedding generally fails.
-For suitable weight functions where compact embeddings can be obtained, see, e.g., \cite{adams1971compactembedding, gruka1991weighteiii, kufner1990hardytype}.
+In the study of partial differential equations on a domain \(\Sigma\subset\mathbb R^n\), it is often useful to know that the embedding of \(W^{m,\qxp}(\Sigma)\) into \(L^{\qxp_0}(\Sigma)\) is compact.
+For nonlinear variational equations, this property is often used to prove that the associated energy functional satisfies the Palais--Smale condition.
+When \(\Sigma\) is unbounded, compactness generally fails.
+Sufficient conditions involving weight functions can be found, for example, in \cite{adams1971compactembedding, gruka1991weighteiii, kufner1990hardytype}.